os-fpga/1st-CLaaS/doc/DevelopersGuide.md

 Any means of delivering this kernel can be utilized, but we are partial to developing with TL-Verilog in  [Makerchip](https://makerchip.com/) IDE.

 You can copy `.tlv` code into Makerchip and copy back when finished.
-The Makefile will compile this into Verilog/SystemVerilog using
+Locally, the Makefile will compile this into Verilog/SystemVerilog using
 Redwood EDA's SandPiper(TM) SaaS edition running as a cloud service.
 (This link opens the
 <a href="http://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Falessandrocomodi%2Ffpga-webserver%2Fmaster%2Fapps%2Fmandelbrot%2Ffpga%2Fsrc%2Fmandelbrot_kernel.tlv" target="_blank" atom-fix="_">latest Mandelbrot Kernel from GitHub in the Makerchip IDE</a>.